IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 The `makeOffer` function is called when an `Offer` transaction is submitted.
 The logic simply checks that the listing for the offer is still for sale, and then adds the offer to the listing, and then updates the offers in the `ProductListing` asset registry.

 The `closeBidding` function is called when a `CloseBidding` transaction is submitted for processing.
-The logic checks that the listing is still for sale, sorts the offers by bid price, and then if the reserve has been met, transfers the ownership of the product associated with the listing to the highest bidder.
+The logic checks that the listing is still for sale, sort the offers by bid price, and then if the reserve has been met, transfers the ownership of the product associated with the listing to the highest bidder.
 Money is transferred from the buyer's account to the seller's account, and then all the modified assets are updated in their respective registries.

 You can determine which users/roles are permitted to create, read, update or delete elements in a business network's domain model with help of ACL rules in `permissions.acl` file .